Scholars to Storytellers: An Introduction to Trade Publishing

 Featured Guests

 John Ghazvinian, author, historian and former journalist, specializing in the history of US-Iran relations.
-His latest book, America and Iran: A History, 1720 to the Present (Knopf, 2021), is a comprehensive survey of the bilateral relationship, based on years of archival research in both Iran and the United States.
-He is also author of Untapped: The Scramble for Africa's Oil (Harcourt, 2007), as well as coeditor of American and Muslim Worlds before 1900 (Bloomsbury, 2020).
-He has written for such publications as Newsweek, the New York Times, The Nation, the Washington Post, the Sunday Times and the Huffington Post, and has taught modern Middle East history at a number of colleges and universities in the Philadelphia area.
-He earned his doctorate in history at Oxford University, and was the recipient of a “Public Scholar” fellowship from the National Endowment for the Humanities in 2016-2017, as well as a fellowship from the Carnegie Corporation's special initiative on Islam in 2009-2010.
+His latest book, America and Iran: A History, 1720 to the Present (Knopf, 2021), offers a comprehensive survey of the bilateral relationship, based on years of archival research in Iran and the United States.
+He is also author of Untapped: The Scramble for Africa's Oil (Harcourt, 2007), and coeditor of American and Muslim Worlds before 1900 (Bloomsbury, 2020).
+Ghazvinian, who earned his doctorate in history at Oxford University, has written for such publications as Newsweek, the New York Times, The Nation, the Washington Post, the Sunday Times and the Huffington Post.
+He was awarded a National Endowment for the Humanities “Public Scholar” fellowship in 2016-2017 and a Carnegie Corporation special initiative fellowship on Islam in 2009-2010.

 Ghazvinian previously taught at the University of Pennsylvania, where he served as Associate Director (2018-2020) and Executive Director (2020-2025) of the Middle East Center.